Toolkit protocol: organising a stocktaking exercise

 There is no conversation on pollinators per se, but rather the conversation uses two proxies to get at the issue: (1) honeybees and their fate and (2) agricultural practices that affect landscapes or landscape structure (in particular in high nature value agricultural landscapes).
 There are no significant mentions of natural habitats or urban areas as spaces relevant to the issue of pollinating insects.
 These choices are circumscribed first of all by a political logic by those involved, to tackle the issue in terms that already have a public currency and can mobilize existing political actors.
 These discursive terms also articulate well with the limited scientific knowledge base as well as with the existing environmental and agri-environmental policies at both European and national level.

-Economic value framing
+Economic value narrative

 The debate is dominated by an economic framing, and not an ethical one (one that would find the need for protecting biodiversity or for the beauty of nature as sufficient arguments for pollinators protection).
 The framing is not necessarily contested by any of the main participating parties, and it seems to both offer a common language and to lock the debate in a context with no foreseeable solution.
 First, honeybees (Apis melifera) are not seen as biodiversity or biodiversity agents, but as livestock and capital.
 Beekeepers stake their claims on their status as farmers and as business owners directly affected by pesticides and in particular by neonicotinoids.
 Farmers’ opposition to pesticides/neonicotinoids bans is also framed in economic terms, as economic losses and as harming their very ability to continue to practice agriculture – without neonicotinoids, they argue both in their official political lobby and their publications, crops would fail, and they would suffer irremediable losses.
 Finally, despite the dominance of the economic framing, pollination is not discussed as a valuable ecosystem service that should be protected and rewarded.
 Pollination is timidly mentioned in the farmers’ specialised press, but it seems to be taken for granted, as a natural process that is simply part of nature’s laws (akin to water evaporation) and completely removed from an ecological context (for example, pollinators needing particular habitats for their entire life cycle).

-Exceptionalism
+Exceptionalism narrative

 The request for neonicotinoids emergency authorisations is founded on a belief that this country's situation is singular, significantly different from that of other countries in the EU.
 Farmers argue in their lobby as well as in numerous articles in the specialised press that in here the degree of infestation with the target pests is much higher, that the pests are more resistant to treatments and the farmers’ vulnerability much higher compared to other countries in the EU.
 The argumentation goes even further: this country is special in that the use of pesticides is actually much lower than in the rest of the Union (both current and historical), there are more bees here and the numbers are actually going up, there is much more biodiversity, and environmental protection and conservation benchmarks set for Western Europe have already been passed.
 Therefore, the argument goes, policies designed in Brussels for the rest of the Union cannot be appropriate for here.